Hitachi-Automotive-And-Industry-Lab/semantic-segmentation-editor/README.md

   - Mouse middle button (or Ctrl+Click): Change the target of the camera
   - Mouse right button: Used to select multiple points at the same time depending on the current Selection Tool and Selection Mode.
-  - WASD keys: Move through the scene
+  - Arrow keys: Move through the scene

 ### PCD support